 *This course has limited enrollment.
 Apply early to guarantee your spot.

 Application Deadline »

-The reactor safety course (MIT’s longest running summer program) was revamped, shortened, and renamed in 2005 into this one-week course on safety and regulatory issues of operating and planned reactors in the US and other countries.
+The reactor safety course (MIT’s longest running summer program) addresses from a practical point of view the safety and regulatory issues of operating and planned reactors in the US and other countries.
 Emphasis will be on new developments such as: